 I’m always on the lookout for new things to help families do faith at home, and I’ve had my eye on this one for a while.
 I’ve finally got my hands on a copy, and I have to tell you, I like it!

 Ok, first here’s a summary for those of you who like bullet points:

 Author: Alice Buckley

-Useful for: families with young children (age 1- 6 years ish) looking for fun, play-based ideas to share Bible stories
+Useful for: families with young children (age 1- 6ish years) looking for fun, play-based ideas to share Bible stories